Psychology

 • One bundle, your choice

-• Practice questions included
+• Practice questions for the included chapters

 $179

-• Everything in the Complete Guide
+• Everything in the Complete Edition

-I'm not here to compete with your prep courses.
-I want to complement them, and to give you the same resource I wished I'd had in the first place.
-So much can threaten your process leading up to that test date.
-I want to help make things clear, so that one less thing stands in the way.
+This is a book about how the mind works, how psychology says people think, how therapy works, and what the research has to say about all of it.
+If you're preparing for the EPPP or any other test, know that I'm not here to compete with your prep courses.
+I'm here to complement them, and to give you the same resource I wished I'd had when I sat for my own exams.
+So much can threaten to derail your process leading up to that test date.
+I wrote this book to make the concepts clearer, so that one less thing will stand in the way.